Neta2393/Rain-Or-Shine-API/README.md

 # Rain-Or-Shine-API

 ![License Badge](https://img.shields.io/badge/license-MIT-green)

 ## Description

 The Following repo is a weather dashboard API.
 When a user types a city into the search bar they are given a 5 day forecast for the weather in that area.
 The following repo can be found at https://github.com/Neta2393/Rain-Or-Shine-API.
+The live URL can be found at https://neta2393.github.io/Rain-Or-Shine-API/.